Siteimprove/alfa/docs/guides/debugging.md

 This is, of course, where things get tricky and less generic.
 A good way to get debug information is to add `console.log`/`console.dir` statements to the rule itself (or to the predicates used) and see what happens.

 It is also possible to run the script in debug mode, with `node --inspect-brk scratches/page.js`.
 This is however not always easy to follow due to the numerous function calls performed by NodeJS and Alfa.
+Most TypeScript IDEs also provide an integrated debugging tool that can be used in similar ways.

 To add debug statements in the rule, you normally want to restrict them to the observed element, to limit noise: